Best Tea for Focus and Productivity - Without the Coffee Jitters

 Why High-Altitude Tea Has More L-Theanine

 Not all teas are equal in L-theanine content.
 Tea grown at high altitude — 5,000–6,000 feet — accumulates significantly more L-theanine than lowland commercial tea.
 The reason is slow growth under UV stress and cool temperatures, which causes the plant to produce more of these compounds as a natural response.
+This is one measurable reason why Nepali and Himalayan teas at 5,500 feet produce a noticeably cleaner, calmer focus state than a bag of Lipton or a grocery store green tea.
+It's not perception — it's chemistry.

 40–70mg caffeine.
 High L-theanine from 5,500ft Ilam growing conditions.
 Full-bodied honey and caramelized notes.
 Produces a warm, grounded focus that lasts 3–4 hours without a crash.
 The closest to coffee in presence, but with a fundamentally different energy quality.
 Ideal for the first 2–3 hours of demanding work.